Google Translate Button

 • Attending to missions and missionaries

-Being a member of a local church.
-You are committing to:
+By being a deacon of a local church, you are committing to:

 • Be an example of Christ that is worthy of imitation.